 Alan Gordon, songwriter best known for songs recorded by the Turtles, Petula Clark, Barbra Streisand, and Three Dog Night who also also worked with acts including Blues Magoos, the O’Jays, Flo & Eddie, Frank Zappa, Gary Lewis & the Playboys, the Lovin’ Spoonful, and Bobby Darin, was born in Natick, MA in 1944.

 Frankie “Cannibal” Garcia, founder of Cannibal and the Headhunters, was born in Los Angeles, CA in 1946.

 Walter Lure, guitarist, singer, songwriter, and member of Johnny Thunders’ Heartbreakers, was born in New York City in 1949.

 Peter Frampton, singer, songwriter, producer, guitarist, and session musician who was a member of Humble Pie and The Herd before establishing a solo career, was born in Beckenham, Kent, England in 1950.

 Pete Carr, lead guitarist of the Muscle Shoals Rhythm Section, who played alongside Duanne and Gregg Allman as a member of Hour Glass, contributed to hit recording by numerous artists, and also produced and engineered albums by numerous artists, was born Jesse Willard Carr in Daytona Beach, FL in 1950.

-Paul Carrack, songwriter, keyboardist, solo artist, and singer with groups such as of Ace, Roxy Music, Squeeze, Roger Waters’ backing band, and The Bleeding Heart Band, was born in Sheffield, South Yorkshire, England in 1951.
+Paul Carrack, songwriter, keyboardist, solo artist, and singer with groups such as of Ace, Roxy Music, Squeeze, Mike + The Mechanics, Roger Waters’ backing band, and The Bleeding Heart Band, was born in Sheffield, South Yorkshire, England in 1951.